allaim/octubunto/README.md

 Phpinfo();
 ?>

+## MySQL database for wordpress

-After installing the PHP I could start work again on MSQL and the wordpress (the password and etc…) I went to the root of mysql using the command:
+Unfortunately, my web site was not working yet.
+After installing the PHP (again) I could start work on MySQL and the wordpress (the password and etc…).
+I made an easy one so I could remember when it was asked again to grant all the privileges.

+After, I went to the root of mysql using the command:

 Mysql –u root –p

-And then I have to change the archive config, using the command:
+And then I had to change the archive config, using the command:

 Sudo mv wp-config-sample.php wp-config.php